Nothing can take the place of consistency, in sport or any part of life.

 FITNESS WILL COME

 How can we change that?
-Well, that is a lot easier said then done.
+Well, that is a lot easier said than done.

 Running consistently every day will get you into that ‘tireless state‘ Lydiard spoke of.

 Your heart doesn’t have to work as hard.
 Your resting heart rate drops and your body adapts on many physiological levels.
-You don’t have to work as hard running at the same pace you initially started at.
+Furthermore, you don’t have to work as hard running at the same pace you initially started at.

 In addition, your pace will be faster working at the same heart rate.
 This is where training becomes fun and interesting.
-You see massive improvements and know your hard work is paying off.
+Also, you see massive improvements and know your hard work is paying off.

 - Remember, running success is not an overnight process.
 Be patient and let your body adapt to the training stimulus.
 It will reward you in due time.